Skip to main content

 \SNot whitespace[^\r\n\t]

 /\d\d\d\d/ matches 1947, /\w\w\w/ matches cat, Car, 123, a_1. /[\w\-]/ will incorporate - with the word character.
-Note that /^\d\s/ is not the same as /\D\S/, it is same as /\D\s/.
-Note that this shorthands might not be supported by all regex engines.
+Note that /^\d\s/ is not the same as /\D\S/, it is the same as /\D\s/.
+Note that this shorthand might not be supported by all regex engines.

 Word boundaries